iluvjava/Maths/Notebook 2.0 obsidian/AMATH 582 Data Science/Basic Machine Learning.md

 ---
 ### PCA and SVD

-Ideas behind it is discussed in [[PCA (Principal Components Analysis)]].
+Ideas behind it is discussed in [[PCA, Principal Components Analysis]].
 It can be used for dimension reduction, and unsupervised clustering.

 ---
 ### K-Means